grafana/metrictank/docs/config.md

 get-targets-concurrency = 20
 # default limit for tagdb query results, can be overridden with query parameter "limit"
 tagdb-default-limit = 100
+# ratio of peer responses after which speculation is used.
+Set to 1 to disable.
+speculation-threshold = 1
 ```

 ## metric data inputs ##